blurbdust/Reverse-Blurb-To-File/README.md

    * 9180801A5E24A242EB91953E41394EFB

-So the whole hash is:
+So the whole blurb is:
 `746573742E747874-00-49662079-20-6D65616E-20-2120416C-20-20224A6F-12-9180801A5E24A242EB91953E41394EFB`